Skip to main content

 reasonable attempts to fix the car

 The manufacturer must be given an opportunity to fix this issue.
 In California, this is typically 2 or more repair attempts depending on the seriousness of the issue.
-If the vehicle has been to the manufacturer two or more times and the issue is still not fixed, it will likely qualify as a lemon.
+If the vehicle has been to the vehicle manufacturer two or more times and the issue is still not fixed, it will likely qualify as a lemon.
 A repair from from an unlicensed mechanic, would not qualify as an attempt.

 Pro Tip: Keep paperwork from every visit, even if the problem seems fixed